MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_both_dir_information.md

 ### -field EndOfFile

-Absolute new end-of-file position as a byte offset from the start of the file. <b>EndOfFile</b> specifies the byte offset to the end of the file.
+Absolute new end-of-file position as a byte offset from the start of the file. **EndOfFile** specifies the byte offset to the end of the file.
 Because this value is zero-based, it actually refers to the first free byte in the file.
-In other words, <b>EndOfFile</b> is the offset to the byte immediately following the last valid byte in the file.
+In other words, **EndOfFile** is the offset to the byte immediately following the last valid byte in the file.

 ### -field AllocationSize